opsec-ee/rtka-u/docs/papers/mathematics.md

 ## Conclusion

-RTKA-U transforms the mathematical foundations of computational decision-making \
+_RTKA transforms the mathematical foundations of computational decision-making \
 by introducing recursive ternary evaluation with confidence propagation.
 The \
 framework provides provable guarantees on convergence, error bounds, and \
 performance while maintaining computational efficiency suitable for real-time \
 applications.
 This represents a fundamental advancement in computer science, \
 addressing the universal challenge of decision-making under uncertainty with \
-mathematical rigor and practical efficiency.
+mathematical rigor and practical efficiency._